 The Immersive Reader simplifies a web page layout, removes clutter and lets you customize your reading experience.
 It is designed to meet the needs of readers with dyslexia and dysgraphia or anyone who wants to make reading on their device easier → Press F9

-Choose your browser below and you will be taken to its respective translator user guide or extensions collection.
-Alternatively, turn to one of the quick guides.
+Alternatively, choose your browser and you will be taken to its respective translator user guide or extensions collection.
+You may also turn to one of the quick guides below.

-Choose your browser below and you will be taken to its respective read aloud (screen reader) user guide or extensions collection.
-Alternatively, turn to the quick guide.
+Alternatively, choose your browser and you will be taken to its respective read aloud (screen reader) user guide or extensions collection.
+You may also turn to the quick guide below.

 Quick guide: Edge → Right-click and choose the “Read Aloud” option from the menu.
 The computer voice will start reading the text to you and will highlight each word as it’s reading.

 You can also ask Cortana to help with some accessibility features.
 Cortana is a virtual assistant developed by Microsoft to perform tasks such as setting reminders and answering questions for the user.